GaijinEntertainment/DagorEngine/assets_docs.md

 Each resource is its own plugin for the build\tools and a separate code in the game.

-Sometimes, the description is minimal – for example, for a texture, you need the texture name if it is in `.dds` format.
+Sometimes, the description is minimal.
+For example, for a texture, you need the texture name if it is in `.dds` format.

 In some cases, for example, in Effects, it is the whole asset, and AssetViewer is its editor.